 An attacking cricket field setting is a tactical arrangement that aims to create pressure on the batsman.
 The main goal is to take wickets by positioning fielders close to the batsman.
 This strategy is often used when the bowler is dominating or the pitch is offering assistance, such as early in the innings or on a green, seaming track.
 An effective attacking field setting puts the batsman on the back foot, forcing mistakes.
 How can a captain decide the right moment to set an attacking field?

-Different Attacking Cricket Field Setting for Various Bowlers
+- 3 Different Attacking Field Settings for Various Bowlers

 Understanding the Basics of Field Settings